dwarkeshsp/hugoblog/content/about/index.md

 I would love to meet you over Zoom!
 Especially if:
 - You have comments or feedback on a blog post or podcast episode,
-- You have studied genomics, quantum information, or zero knowledge proofs,
+- You have studied or are interested in
+  - embryo selection / predicting polygenic traits
+  - quantum information
+  - zero knowledge proofs
+  - homorphic encryption
-- You are a single 18-25 year old woman :),
+- You are a single 18-25 year old woman : ),
 - You have your own blog, or
 - You are building a cool new project, technology, or company,